 - How can I declare a minor?

 - Which majors have the seven-course breadth requirements?

-Incoming first-year CNR students come in as either declared into a major, or as undeclared.
+Incoming first-year Rausser students come in as either declared into a major, or as undeclared.
 Students must declare a major by the end of their second year.
-Junior transfers enter CNR declared in the major under which they applied.
+Junior transfers enter Rausser declared in the major under which they applied.